- Travel and Places»

 SECOND MENU: PILGRIM INFORMATION

 Now, you are automatically taken to another menu for entering “Your Personal Information”.
 Provide the required information and upload your photo.
 It is simple and easy.
 Photo uploading may be a little irritating.
 Edit photo size, if need be.
 (Please see the photo below).
-Now the photo of the person who books the tickets need only to upload his photo.
+Now the photo of the person who books the tickets needs only to upload his photo.
 Earlier, we had to upload all pilgrims' photo.

 THIRD MENU: PAYMENT OPTION